Motivate students to share their understanding of a book using these fiction and non-fiction reader response questions and prompts.

 18. If you could step into this story, what’s the first thing that you would do and why?

-19. What did you visualize as you read the story?
+19. What did you see in your mind as you read?

 20. Which parts of the text did you have trouble understanding?

-21. What is the genre of the text?
-How do you know?
+21. What is book genre and how do you know?

-22. What do you think will happen next?
-Why?
+22. What do you predict will happen now and why?